BabylonJS/Documentation/content/How_To/Post_Process/How_to_use_PostProcesses.md

 By default, ImageProcessingPostProcess, StandardMaterial and PBRMaterial share the same configuration object (The one from the scene).
 This means that if you change a value on `scene.imageProcessingConfiguration` or directly on ImageProcessingPostProcess, StandardMaterial or PBRMaterial, this will affect all entities sharing the same configuration.

-Here is an example of a global configuration: <Playground id="#J9H084#13" title="Post Process Global Configuration" description="Simple example of a post process globbal configuration." image=""/>
+Here is an example of a global configuration: <Playground id="#J9H084#13" title="Post Process Global Configuration" description="Simple example of a post process globbal configuration."/>

 Furthermore, as they share the same configuration, you can just dispose a postprocess you were using and automatically the image processing will be done at materials level.
-So here is an example of a configuration done at scene level, but with no postprocess to use it: <Playground id="#J9H084#14" title="Configuration At The Scene Level" description="Simple example of a scene level configuration." image=""/> (As you can see the processing is then done by the material itself).
+So here is an example of a configuration done at scene level, but with no postprocess to use it: <Playground id="#J9H084#14" title="Configuration At The Scene Level" description="Simple example of a scene level configuration."/> (As you can see the processing is then done by the material itself).

 You can also decide to instantiate your own configuration and affect it to your material or to your postprocess with `postProcess.imageProcessingConfiguration = new BABYLON.ImageProcessingConfiguration()`.
 In this case, you will be able to configure this object independantly.